-The 7.89% inception return for CDLI-S is attractive but remains 1.75% below the 9.64% CDLI return for the same time period.
-CDLI-S interest income (yield) was 2.52% below that for the CDLI.
-However, that deficit was partially offset by -0.11% realized losses for the CDLI-S compared to the -1.04% CDLI realized loss rate from the September 2010 CDLI-S inception.
+CDLI-S interest income (yield) was 2.48% below that for the CDLI.
+However, that deficit was partially offset by -0.12% realized losses for the CDLI-S compared to the -1.02% CDLI realized loss rate from the September 2010 CDLI-S inception.

 CDLI-S comparisons improve when risk is considered.
-The 2.46% annualized standard deviation for CDLI-S from inception was below the 2.97% CDLI standard deviation for the same time period, making the return-to-risk ratio approximately the same for CDLI-S and CDLI.
+The 2.43% annualized standard deviation for CDLI-S from inception was below the 2.94% CDLI standard deviation for the same time period, making the return-to-risk ratio approximately the same for CDLI-S and CDLI.
 Benefits from lower CDLI-S risk materialized in 2020 as CDLI-S outperformed CDLI during COVID.
 One final point is that senior loans are much more likely to secure better financing terms when leverage is used in portfolio construction.